 I completed the requirements for a Collaborative PhD program in Geography with a Specialization in Political Economy in November 2013, and have a longstanding interest in multidisciplinary research.
+I am currently a post-doctoral research fellow at the University of Manitoba working with others in the Residential Schools reconciliation research and education community to expand on work undertaken through my doctoral studies.

 In the mid-eighties, I studied philosophy and psychology, and focused on developing a holistic model of cognition that incorporated emotion in a balanced way.